|SCIENTIFIC DISCIPLINARY SECTOR||ICAR/20|

 The course program includes the presentation and discussion of the following topics:

-- Urban plans: PRG - General Town Plan, PTC - Provincial and PTM plan - Metropolitan plan, PTR - Regional Territorial Plan.
-Municipal urban plans in the various Italian regions
+- In-depth study of urban plans: PRG - General Town Plan, PTC - Provincial coordination plan and PTM - Metropolitan plan, PTR - Regional Territorial Plan.
+Differences in the different Italian regions

--The complex national programs: PI, PRU, PRIU and PRUSST and the POI in the Liguria region.
+-The complex programs at national level: PI, PRU, PRIU and PRUSST.
+Complex programs at the regional level: The POI in the Liguria region.
+Examples.

 All the slides used during the lessons and other teaching material will be available on aul@web.